US drops case against MIT professor accused of ties to China | Law-Order

 - United States

-The Justice Department dropped its case Thursday against a Massachusetts Institute of Technology professor charged last year with hiding work he did for the Chinese government, saying it “could no longer meet its burden of proof at trial.”
+The Justice Department dropped its case Thursday against a Massachusetts Institute of Technology professor charged last year with concealing research ties to the Chinese government, saying it could no longer meet its burden of proof at trial.

 The department revealed its decision in the case against Gang Chen in a terse, single-page filing in federal court in Boston.
+US Attorney Rachael Rollins, the top federal prosecutor in the state, said the move was “in the interests of justice” and was the result of new information the government had received about the allegations.

-Chen was accused last year of concealing ties to Beijing while also collecting US dollars for his nanotechnology research.
-His lawyers have said he did nothing wrong.(AP) RUP RUP
+Chen was accused last year of concealing ties to Beijing while also collecting U.S. dollars for his nanotechnology research.
+His lawyers have said he did nothing wrong.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)